nikolaDrljaca/ktor-sample-exchange/README.md

 Module 1 (ktor-sample) will be running on **localhost:8080**, while module 2 (ktor-sample-generator) will be running on **localhost:8081**.

+### Container Connectivity
+For containers to have the ability to communicate with each other using ports, we can create docker networks and connect said containers to the newly made network.

+This allows us to know for sure upfront what the url and port of the containers are, since a custom network allows containers running on it to be referenced by name.

+This means in the source code we can replace `localhost` with `<container_name>`

+- To create a network
+  - `docker network create <network_name>`
+- To assign container to network
+  - `docker network connect <network_name> <container_network>`
+- List all containers connected to a network
+  - `docker inspect <network_name>`
+- List all networks a container is connected to
+  - `docker inspect <container_name>`

 ## Details

 The project consists of two modules: